RzayevTamerlan/react-visibility-manager/README.md

 ## Quick Start

-Wrap your application (or just a part of it — that’s usually recommended to avoid unnecessary re-renders) with `VisibilityProvider`.
+Wrap your application (or just a part of it — that's usually recommended to avoid unnecessary re-renders) with `VisibilityProvider`.
 Then, use `VisibilityTrigger` to control a `VisibilityTarget`.
 The `triggerKey` and `targetKey` props link them together.

 ```jsx
 import {